wtah/aws-cdk-django-complete/README.md

 [![.github/workflows/deploy-prod.yaml](https://github.com/wtah/aws-cdk-django-complete/actions/workflows/deploy-prod.yaml/badge.svg)](https://github.com/wtah/aws-cdk-django-complete/actions/workflows/deploy-prod.yaml)

-# Sample for a Django Serverless CDK Application using AWS managed services
+# Reference Implementation for a Django Application with AWS CDK integrated with CICD via Github Actions and private Subnet Access via AWS Client VPN

-The purpose of this sample is to demo a serverless CDK stack for a Python [django](https://www.djangoproject.com/) Application that uses Amazon ECS with AWS Fargate, AWS Lambda, Amazon Aurora MySQL-Compatible Edition, Elastic Load Balancing (ELB) and Amazon CloudFront.
+The purpose of this repository is to provide a reproducible template to kickstart a serverless CDK stack for a Python [django](https://www.djangoproject.com/) Application that uses Amazon ECS with AWS Fargate, AWS Lambda, Amazon Aurora MySQL-Compatible Edition, Elastic Load Balancing (ELB) and Amazon CloudFront.

+Features:
+- Serverless Aurora Database with IAM Authentication
+- Django Application running on ECS Fargate
+- Cloudfront Distribution for Load Balancer and S3 Bucket
+- S3 Bucket for static files
+- Lambda Custom Resource for creating the Django IAM Database User
+-

 The sample also uses RDS IAM Authentication for the django Backend to avoid hard-coded credentials in the settings file.
 The user setup is covered by a Lambda custom resource triggered on creation or changes of the database.